nagyistge/fhirbase-demo-app/src/views/tutor.md

 Important note: this tutorial is interactive.
 This means you can run any code right on the page and get a feedback immediately.
-Every time you see `Run` button, you can press it and the results of real PostgreSQL query will be displayed at the bottom of the page inside a "result" popup block.
+Every time you see `Run` button, you can press it and the results of real PostgreSQL query will be displayed at the bottom of the page inside of a "result" popup block.

 Let's try it now: